ringcentral/ringcentral-automator-docs/docs/workflows/custom/actions/transcribe.md

 Given a media file that lives at an internet-accessible URL, generates a transcription and summary of the media file's contents.

+!!! warning "This action is currently only available in Automator."

 ## Authentication with the media URL

 The system being interfaced with to access a media file must allow all authentication to happen via the URL, as one cannot customize the HTTP headers and other low-level aspects of the connection.